Kibesillah, California

-Kibesillah (Pomo: Kabe Sila, meaning "Rock Flat") is an unincorporated community in Mendocino County, California.
-It is located on California State Route 1 near the Pacific coast 3.25 mi south of Westport, at an elevation of 138 feet (42 m).
+Kibesillah (Pomo: Kabe Sila, meaning "Rock Flat") is an former settlement in Mendocino County, California, United States.
+It is located on California State Route 1 near the Pacific coast, 3.25 mi south of Westport, at an elevation of 138 feet (42 m).

+Nearby on the coast, a rock named kibesillah lay at the southern end of a large shoal of mussels named lilem, separated from the shore by a narrow sea channel.
+Various Native American peoples including the Mishkei-ontilka or Lilem people and the Coast Yuki would gather there seasonally to collect mussels.
+Yellow-hammer's deeds, a legend of the Cahto (another group who lived inland), is set at this place.

 A post office operated at Kibesillah from 1874 to 1889.